 According to a 2006 study of the Federal Institute for Occupational Health and Safety, the third most common disease is related to respiration.
 As a result, annual production losses of millions of dollars are incurred.
 Small particles settle in the lungs and make breathing difficult.
 Most people often regard air as common property, but the quality is respected too rarely.
 Industries that require dust and fume extract machines include laser technology, soldering, wood sanding, kitchen bench grinding, welding, gluing, textile, and plastics manufacturing.
 Dust extract machines can be small mobile units or large stationary units with multiple filters.

 TBH dust extract machines with low noise levels are made in Germany and are engineered to filter out the smallest particles.
 By using HEPA filters and pre-filters, these machines ensure the safety of employees during manufacturing processes.
 The extract machines are designed for all types of manufacturing processes ,carbon filters combined with HEPA filters for cleanrooms are available at Opira.
+We have indoor air quality experts based in Brisbane, Perth and Melbourne to assist.
 Simply contact us - we can design and advise on the best extract unit that will keep your employees and or stakeholders safe in any industry.